esdiscuss/esdiscuss/promises.md

 Essentially, this is an even shallower continuation than generators (only the remaining statements in the current statement list), but it is already sufficient to avoid callback nesting issues in async code.
 It also suffices to implement generators, but for syntax.

-By relying on nothing but a '.then' method, this isn't tied to promises in the narrow sense, but provides a reusable building block for other control abstractions (to begin with, abstracting away the default error handling in some APIs).
+By relying on nothing but a `.then` method, this isn't tied to promises in the narrow sense, but provides a reusable building block for other control abstractions (to begin with, abstracting away the default error handling in some APIs).

 ## Axel Rauschmayer